 - You can continue using the Empress of Dirt batting method and change the batting as needed.

 - Barley straw is an excellent option for filtering the water on an ongoing basis.
 Barley has properties that inhibit the growth of algae.
 Do this after the batting method has cleared your water.
+To use it, put the bundled straw directly in the pond.

 - Bio-balls are also very good for collecting pond gunk.